yash-tatvic/amplitude-dev-center/docs/data/destinations/batch-cohort.md

 ## Considerations

-- This integration is only available for customers who have paid plans with Amplitude.
+- This integration is available for customers who have paid plans with Amplitude.
 - You must enable this integration in each Amplitude project you want to use it in.
 - You will also need to have a paid Batch plan to enable this integration.
 - You will need to have custom audiences enabled as well as third-party connections on your Batch account.